keventmesh/eventing-platform-architecture/README.md

 Reference architecture for offering Eventing capabilities in Kubernetes or OpenShift as a platform team using Knative Eventing with Apache Kafka.

+## How to use this repository

+This repository is meant to provide guidance on configuring OpenShift operators to offer Eventing capabilities in Kubernetes or OpenShift as a platform team using Knative Eventing with Apache Kafka but resource requests, limits and storage are on the _very_ low-end for demo purposes and to avoid wasting resources during demos.

+For production deployments, we recommend revisiting "sizing" related subjects, such as:

+- Knative Eventing resource requests, limits, and replicas
+- Apache Kafka cluster and Strimzi operators resource requests, limits, storage size, and replicas
+- Jaeger resource requests, limits, storage size, and replicas

 ## Installation on OpenShift

 ### Prerequisites